Wilhelm Schilling: Career

+Defense of the Reich and squadron leader

-In February 1943, III./JG 54 was withdrawn from the Eastern Front to Defence of the Reich duties, in a misguided attempt to rotate the fighter units between west and east.
+In February 1943, III.
+Gruppe was withdrawn from the Eastern Front to defense of the Reich duties, in a misguided attempt to rotate the fighter units between west and east.
 But for the pilots of III./JG 54, used to low-level combats, being thrown in against the United States Army Air Forces (USAAF) four-engined bombers at high altitude it was a disaster.
 In its first two missions the unit lost 15 planes and some of its best pilots.
 However, they persisted and things gradually improved.
-Now commissioned as an officer, on 1 August Schilling was promoted to Oberleutnant, and a month later he was promoted to Staffelkapitän (Squadron Leader) of 9./JG 54 in September 1943.
+Now commissioned as an officer, on 1 August Schilling was promoted to Oberleutnant.
+In September, Schilling was appointed Staffelkapitän (squadron leader) of 9.
+Staffel of JG 54.
+He succeeded Hauptmann Hans-Ekkehard Bob who was transferred.

 On 20 February 1944, the 8th Air Force started its Big Week against the Reich's industry.
 By now Schilling had added a further four victories, including three four-engined bombers.
 During the week III./JG 54 was heavily engaged, suffering considerable losses but inflicting only light damage on the bomber formations.
-On the first day, February 20, he was seriously injured over Dehnsen/Alfeld while flying Bf 109 G-6 "Yellow 1" (Werknummer 440141 — factory number) but made a successful forced-landing.
+On February 20, he was injured over Deensen/Alfeld while flying Bf 109 G-6 "Yellow 1" (Werknummer 440141) but made a successful forced landing which destroyed the aircraft.
+On 8 April, Schilling was transferred back to the Eastern Front.
+Command of 9.
+Staffel was thus passed on to Oberleutnant Gerhard Loos.

+Eastern Front

-After his recovery, he was transferred back to the Eastern Front, succeeding Oberleutnant Emil Lang as Staffelkapitän of 5./JG 54, on 9 April 1944.
+On the Eastern Front, Schilling succeeded Oberleutnant Emil Lang on 9 April 1944 as Staffelkapitän of 5.
+Staffel of JG 54.
 With the siege of Leningrad finally lifted, they were now based in Estonia.
 In June II./JG 54 was transferred across to Finland as combat support over the Karelian isthmus as the Soviets launched an attack to try and knock Finland out of the war.
 By July, they were back in Estonia with intense air activity, as another Soviet offensive aimed to turn the flanks of Army Group North on either end of Lake Peipus.
 Then, on 22 August, he was finally transferred back to the Reich, as a fighter-instructor in 1./Ergänzungs-Jagdgruppe Ost (renamed 1./ErgJG Nord on 1 September.
 On 15 January 1945 he was made Staffelkapitän of the training unit 4./EJG 1,(renamed 10./EJG 1 in April 1945) where he served till the war's end.

 Wilhelm Schilling was credited with 50 victories (plus 13 more unconfirmed) in 538 missions, 41 of them on the Eastern Front.